 readers), but it should provide us with a vivid and concrete picture of your

 These essays tend to be about 4-5 pages, double-spaced.

 2. List of English Courses at St. Norbert College

 Provide a list of the English classes you’ve taken at St. Norbert College.
 (If you are a transfer student or have taken English classes at other institutions, please create a separate category to list those courses.)

 For this list, provide the following information (arranged chronologically, from first year to senior-level courses):

 - Course number and title

-Arrange your essays in the portfolio chronologically – in the order of courses taken, beginning with assignments completed in your first year, first semester at the College and ending with assignments completed in your last year, last semester.
-(Follow the order established in your course list.)
-At the beginning of each essay or creative piece, include a brief description of the assignment.
-Descriptions should include: class, instructor, date of assignment, and a brief (1-3 sentence) overview of the assignment (purpose, audience, etc.)
+Arrange your essays in the portfolio chronologically – follow the order established in your course list.
+At the beginning of each essay or creative piece, if you can, include a brief description of the assignment that includes: class, instructor, date of assignment, and a 1-3 sentence overview of the assignment (purpose, audience, etc.)

 Organization and Format of the English Portfolio